qwiklabs-04/horizon-sdv/docs/workloads/android/environment/dev_instance_build.md

 Enable if wishing to use MTK Connect to connect to the host instance rather than kubectl.

+### `NUM_HOST_INSTANCES`

+Number of host instances to create for dev instances.
+This is effectively the number of devices that will be created associated with the development instance testbench in MTK Connect.

 ## SYSTEM VARIABLES <a name="system-variables"></a>

 There are a number of system environment variables that are unique to each platform but required by Jenkins build, test and environment pipelines.